SnowySailor/Checkout-Order-Total-Kata/README.md

 ## Testing
 Application is being written and tested on Ubuntu 18.04 with the Python 3.6.5 interpreter that comes pre-installed.

-Unit tests are currently written to run each time the application is started.
-In the future, the application will be able to either run the tests or run the application.
+Tests are located in the `tests` directory and are separated into three files.
+The helpers tests are for functions defined in the `src/helpers.py` file.
+The server tests are for functions that are used on the server side to compute values.
+The client tests are for requests that a client would run to alter the state of the application.

+To run this application's tests, run the application with the `--test` flag like so: `python3 main.py --test`.
+All tests will run and then the application will shut down.